 Sometimes I think that we give acne more power than it deserves.
 There’s no denying that acne sucks, but it’s not as bad as it is made out to be by ourselves and others.

-It’s hard to think about positives associates with acne seeing as we are bombarded with unrealistic beauty standards and told repeatedly how acne is embarrassing, No wonder our self esteem takes a hit.
+It’s hard to think about positives associated with acne seeing as we are bombarded with unrealistic beauty standards and told repeatedly how acne is embarrassing.
+No wonder our self-esteem takes a hit.

 They do it because it works.
 It worked on me for years.
 I was embarrassed and ashamed of my skin, so I bought whatever acne “cure” they were promoting.

 After years of listening to them and feeling bad, I started to think about if it was true or not.
 Was acne really negatively impacting my life or was I just listening to people tell that it should be?

 Truth is, I haven’t been terribly impacted by it.
 I mean sure it is annoying and can be embarrassing, but that’s it.